You may qualify for a special enrollment period (SEP) if you moved to a new residential address in Minnesota and all of the following are true:

 How and when do I send documents?

 During the SEP application process you'll be instructed on how to send verifying documents, if they are needed.
-If needed, MNsure must receive verification before the 60-day SEP window expires.
+MNsure must receive your documents and have enough time to process them for you to have time to select a plan before your 60-day SEP window expires.

 - 60-day SEP begins: Date of move.

 - When you can enroll: Any time during the 60-day window of your SEP once your qualifying life event is verified.

 - If we received your plan selection the 1st-15th of the month, your coverage starts the following month.

 - If we received your plan selection the 16th-end of the month, your coverage starts the 1st of the second following month.